Robert Colville (Irish MP): Politics

-Colville represented Hillsborough in the House of Commons from 1661 to 1666; then he represented Antrim County from 1695 until his death in 1697.
+Colville represented Hillsborough in the House of Commons from 1661 to 1666; then he represented County Antrim from 1695 until his death in 1697.
 He was appointed a member of the Privy Council of Ireland in 1678.
 During the crisis year 1688/9, although he had quarrelled with James II of England, he initially urged a policy of conciliation, rather than actively seeking to overthrow James.
 His advice is said to have been unwelcome to his neighbours, many of whom disliked him.
 Later he declared unequivocally for William III of Orange, raising a troop to fight for him from among his own tenants, and allowing William's generals to use Galgorm Castle as their military headquarters.
 As a result, he was proscribed by the Patriot Parliament, and moved briefly to England, where he was one of the gentlemen chosen to address the House of Lords on the state of Ireland.

 After William's triumph Colville resumed his leading role in the political life of Ulster until his death in 1697, and in his last years was a useful Government supporter in the Irish House of Commons.